azamatomu/finetune-llm-emails/README.md

 # finetune-llm-emails
-Fine-tune an LLM on email subjects to create better content calendars.
+Fine-tune Mistral-7B (Instruct) on email subjects to create better content calendars.

 ## How to build the Docker image